Sex Robot Industry [New 2024 Data]

 MacMil Cybernetics became publicly known in 2011 (founded just a few months prior) in a sex robot documentary.

-In the documentary, the company showcases two sexrobots.
+In the documentary, the company showcases two sex robots.
 A female version called Susie Software, and a male sexbot called Harry Harddrive.

 2013(-2017): AI Tech